martinclsn/matchoui/README.md

 - cordova build <platform>
 - cordova emulate <platform>

-Where <platform> is one of 'ios' and 'android'
+Where '<platform>' is one of 'ios' and 'android'